Cooler Is Better :

 Defense

-Next-generation communication performance of radar and SATCOM for improved security
+Enhanced performance of next-generation radar and SATCOM for improved security

 Telecommunications